aws-games/cloud-game-development-toolkit/assets/packer/build-agents/linux/README.md

 For example, if the FSx automounter service is running on an EC2 instance with Name tag 'ubuntu-builder', and an FSx volume has tag `automount-fsx-volume-on`=`al2023-builder ubuntu-builder` and tag `automount-fsx-volume-name`=`workspace`, then the automounter will automatically mount that volume on `/mnt/fsx_workspace`.

 Note that the automounter service makes use of the [ListTagsForResource](https://docs.aws.amazon.com/fsx/latest/APIReference/API_ListTagsForResource.html) FSx API call, which is rate-limited.
-If you intend to scale up hundreds of EC2 instances that are running this service, then consider hardcoding any FSx volume mount activities instead.
+If you intend to scale up hundreds of EC2 instances that are running this service, then we recommend [automatically mounting FSx volumes using `/etc/fstab`](https://docs.aws.amazon.com/fsx/latest/OpenZFSGuide/attach-linux-client.html).

 ### mount_ephemeral service